Worries over military chopper routes, FAA staffing levels emerge as factors in midair crash inquiry

 Lehman, who works at a regional radar facility that directs planes into the D.C. area, said he sent a detailed memo in 2023 urging the FAA to reduce flights at Reagan airport.
 But Lehman said the issue was dropped.

-There were 21 bureaucratic steps the tower had to follow to get a change made.
-After the accident, the FAA transferred managers out of the tower instead of acknowledging that they had been warned.

-“What you did is you transferred people out instead of taking ownership over the fact that everybody in FAA in the tower was saying there was a problem,” Homendy said.
-“But you guys are pointing out, ‘Welp, our bureaucratic process.
-Somebody should have brought it up at some other symposium.’
-Are you kidding me?
-67 people are dead.
-How do you explain that?”
+Most of the FAA officials testifying Thursday agreed that the agency needs to do a better job of listening to its controllers about their concerns and ideas.

 Ben Shtuhl, whose longtime girlfriend Melissa Nicandri was on the passenger jet, hopes the hearings will lead to accountability and meaningful reforms.
-But he sensed a lack of urgency, particularly from the FAA.
+But he sensed a lack of urgency, particularly from the FAA, after hearing about how it took six months for the agency to give the NTSB some information investigators requested.
+And a new traffic management system the FAA plans to install at Reagan won’t be ready until sometime in February or March -- more than a year after the crash.

 “We would think with a catastrophe like this that it would be kind of all hands on deck and that they would try to break the red tape and try to be proactive,” Shtuhl said.